Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ## Managing records

 There are various options available to help you manage record.
-These are available to users with the appropriate capabilities.
+These are available to users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %}.

 In the File Plan hover over a record to display the available actions.
 The standard actions available are shown.
-Additional options are available dependant on the stage a record is at in the retention schedule.
+Additional options are available dependant on the stage a record is at in the {% include tooltip.html word="retentionschedule" text="retention schedule" %}.
 See the relevant topics for further details.

 |Action|Select this to...|